 Tinker Field, home to the Twins’ spring training until they moved to Ft Myers, was, like most low-level minor league stadiums, rung with advertising on the outfield walls.
 One section pimped out the nearby Sea World.
-Adored with the famous killer whale, somebody taped the number “14” on the chest.
+Adorn with the famous killer whale, somebody taped the number “14” on the chest.

 (This, Hrbek later revealed in his book “Tales From The Minnesota Twins Dugout”, was the work of Mark Portugal.
 Pretty ballsy work from a guy who was a 21-year-old AA pitcher at the time.)

 Of course, this would not be the last his el bees would come into question.
 While he weighed a reported 236 in 1984 – a year in which he finished runner-up for the AL MVP - that figured climbed to 245 in 1985.
 By spring camp of 1986, it would be near 250 and be the focal point of the media as the team reported to Orlando.
-The quarter-ton drew plenty of attention but then-manager Ray Miller did not seem the least bit concerned.
+The weight drew plenty of attention from the media but then-manager Ray Miller did not seem the least bit concerned.

 “Everyone has heard his weight and jumped to the conclusion that he’s gotten fat,” Miller told reporters.
 “But it’s not true.
 We had people working with him lifting weights three times a week during the offseason and he looks better than he’s ever looked.
 He told me for the first time he can go to the beach and take his shirt off without being embarrassed.”